-This is a breathtakingly beautiful and deeply philosophical picturebook.
+This is a breathtakingly beautiful and profoundly philosophical picturebook.
 The illustrations are superb.
-In the absence of a written text they carry the narrative completely, while leaving lots of tantalising gaps for young readers to fill.
+In the absence of a written text, they carry the narrative completely, while leaving lots of tantalising gaps for young readers to fill.

 How much living can a dandelion pack into its short life?
 Well, if it turns into a ‘real’ lion, it can do quite a lot of living, as we see in this story.
 And, keeping the title in mind, we watch with bated breath as Dan-the-Lion lives his best life.
 It reminded me of a Harold Lloyd silent movie – one where the protagonist gets into lots of exciting and potentially disastrous situations, yet something always comes along to save him.
 And there is a cinematic reference in the story too.